villeruokonen/Unity-Multiple-Choice-Dialogue-System/README.md

 You can also initiate dialogues through the DialogueSystem static instance - pass a Dialogue parameter to the DialogueSystem.Instance's "ProcessDialogue" method.

 Dialogue options that do not trigger a state will cause the system to exit the dialogue.

+You can find a simple example scene in the DialogueSystem / Example folder.